-Every qualifying person(s) will be visited by the Tenant Liaison Officer and Tenancy Estate Management Officer or Sheltered Housing Team Leader as appropriate at the start of a project to discuss:
+Every qualifying person(s) will be visited by the Tenant Liaison Officer and, if required, the Neighbourhood Management Officer or Support Co-ordinator as appropriate at the start of a project to discuss:

-- What the proposed project is and why it is being undertaken. - When it will be done. - The decant policy and process (tenants and qualifying owner occupiers only). - What choices there are and how these can be made. - What we will do to help tenants prepare for any work and support whilst this work is being carried out. - Named contact officer for the duration of the programme. - Owner occupiers will be given specific advice on how the Council wishes to involve their properties in any scheme and the process that will be followed.
+- What the proposed project is and why it is being undertaken. - When it will be done. - The decant policy and process (tenants and qualifying owner occupiers only).

+- What choices there are and how these can be made. - What we will do to help tenants prepare for any work and support whilst this work is being carried out. - Whether there are any requirements for aids and adaptations to support the move. - Any specific support that the tenant requires for the move. - Named contact officer for the duration of the programme. - Owner occupiers will be given specific advice on how the Council wishes to involve their properties in any scheme and the process that will be followed.